-Latin America has an incredibly rich history of writing and storytelling—and Latinx and Latinx-American authors have been writing some of the most influential and beautiful novels and stories of our time, from literary fiction and short stories to romance, thrillers, and YA.
+Latinx and Latinx-American authors have been writing some of the most influential and beautiful novels and stories of our time, from literary fiction and short stories to romance, thrillers, historical fiction, and YA.

 There are so many wonderful, compelling reads—but alas, you have to start somewhere.
-Those looking for a timeless classic might want to begin with The House of the Spirits by Isabel Allende, while someone looking for a new swoony romance can start with Kiss Me, Catalina by Priscilla Oliveras.
-If you want to better understand the immigrant experience?
-Try Of Women and Salt by Gabriela Garcia and Angie Cruz’s Domincana.
+Those looking for a timeless classic might want to begin with I Am Not Your Perfect Mexican Daughter by Erika L. Sánchez, while someone looking for a new swoony romance can start with Kiss Me, Mi Amor by Alana Quintana Albertson.
+If you want to better understand the immigrant experience, try Of Women and Salt by Gabriela Garcia and Angie Cruz’s Domincana.
+Looking for a memoir brimming with culture and self-discovery?
+Check out journalist Nikki Vargas’s Call You When I Land.

 This list highlights just a few of Scary Mommy Book Club’s favorite reads from our favorite writers, attempting to hit upon the most notable Latinx authors and works from the widest range of cultures, eras, and locations.
 Enjoy!